janosmiko/janosmiko.github.io/content/tech/monitoring/_index.md

 Here are some examples of monitoring tools I used:

+- Prometheus, Thanos, Grafana, Loki
+- Victoriametrics
+- ELK (Elasticsearch, Logstash, Kibana)
+- Sentry
+- Datadog
 - New Relic
-- Datadog
 - PagerDuty
 - CloudWatch
-- Prometheus, Grafana
-- ELK (Elasticsearch, Logstash, Kibana)
 - Nagios and Icinga
 - Zabbix